ethioclicks/Blog-Angular-Firestore/README.md

 ## This project uses a Firebase Firestore cloud database and storage

-It has a values to store from a formfield data to images in a single and drag and drop choice as single components.
+It has a values to store from a form field data to images in a single and drag and drop choice as single components.

 on further details it will have another component to work on all those components into a single components to use the options together.

+Where an Image will be stored on the storage and the URL will be added to the firestore database.

+In a sample form field as we add data and for images added to a specific post we will have the added data with the URL of the images single or multiple images.